-Kate joined Ashton Thomas in 2021 in the firm’s Casper, Wyoming office.
+Kate joined Ashton Thomas in 2021 as a Wealth Advisor and Senior Portfolio manager in Casper, Wyoming.
 Previously, she was a Senior Investment Strategist with Wells Fargo Private Bank.
-Kate is part of a team that includes Mike Porter and Goda Stevens.
+Kate is part of a team that includes Managing Wealth Advisor Mike Porter and Wealth Advisor Goda Stevens.
 “We each chose Ashton Thomas to help enhance the level and breadth of services provided to the high-net-worth clients we serve,” says Kate.
 “Clients want to work with someone who understands what they need, is capable of adjusting their plan as life unfolds, and is with them for the long haul.
 Ashton Thomas has given us the tools and resources we need to put our clients first in everything we do.”

 Over her thirty-year career in the financial industry, Kate has been fortunate to hold several roles which shaped her knowledge and passion for wealth management.
 These roles included employee benefits plan management, design, and recordkeeping, as well as oversight of portfolio performance reporting and trading systems.
 “Who knew numbers could be so cool,” she says.
 Most recently, Kate managed a complex book of business with just over $900 million in assets comprised of trusts, foundations, endowments, corporate assets and—most importantly—individual accounts.
 “I enjoy taking complex topics and making them easier to apply to individual client situations,” says Kate.
 “Investments are interesting to me, but clients care primarily about whether or not we are meeting their planning goals.
 That’s what I focus on: building portfolios to help them accomplish their goals.”